Learning Objectives

 What to Do With Writing Assignments

 Writing assignments can be as varied as the instructors who assign them.
 Some assignments are explicit about what exactly you’ll need to do, in what order, and how it will be graded.
-Others are more open-ended, leaving you to determine the best path toward completing the project.
+Some assignments are very open-ended, leaving you to determine the best path toward completing the project.
 Most fall somewhere in the middle, containing details about some aspects but leaving other assumptions unstated.
-It’s important to remember that your first resource for getting clarification about an assignment is your instructor—they will be very willing to talk out ideas with you, to be sure you’re prepared at each step to do well with the writing.
+It’s important to remember that your first resource for getting clarification about an assignment is your instructor—they will be very willing to talk out ideas with you to be sure you’re prepared at each step to do well with the writing.

-Writing in college is usually a response to class materials—an assigned reading, a discussion in class, an experiment in a lab.
+Most writing in college will be a direct response to class materials—an assigned reading, a discussion in class, or an experiment in a lab.
 Generally speaking, these writing tasks can be divided into three broad categories: summary assignments, defined-topic assignments, and undefined-topic assignments.

 Summary Assignments